An ornithologist, a cellist and a human rights activist: the 2022 MacArthur Fellows

 Monica Kim of the University of Wisconsin, Madison, is a historian who examines "the interplay between U.S. foreign policy, military intervention, processes of decolonization, and individual rights in regional settings around the globe."

-Robin Wall Kimmerer of SUNY-Syracuse is a plant ecologist, educator, and writer "articulating an alternative vision of environmental stewardship informed by traditional ecological knowledge."
+Robin Wall Kimmerer of The SUNY College of Environmental Science and Forestry (SUNY ESF) is a plant ecologist, educator, and writer "articulating an alternative vision of environmental stewardship informed by traditional ecological knowledge."
 Wisconsin Public Radio spoke with Kimmerer earlier this year.

 Kiese Laymon of Rice University is a writer "bearing witness to the myriad forms of violence that mark the Black experience in formally inventive fiction and nonfiction."
 NPR spoke with Laymon in 2018.